leogmendoza/http-server/README.md

   Lets clients talk to the server using sockets (OSI L5) on top of TCP/IP (OSI L4/L3)

 - **HTTP Parsing & Routing**:
-  Decodes HTTP requests and retrieves the appropriate content
+  Decodes HTTP GET requests and retrieves the appropriate content

 - **Static File Serving**:
   Serves HTML files and PNG images directly from `public/`

 - **Multithreaded Client Handling**:
-  Many requests from different clients can be handled concurrently
+  Many requests from different clients can be served concurrently

 - **Modular Design**:
-  Utilizes OOP for a clean codebase and RAII to clean up runtime resources
+  Utilizes RAII and OOP principles to safely clean up resources and for an even cleaner codebase

 - **Server Logging**:
   Logs time-stamped server activity with pretty colours >_*